 Sixth form is an opportunity for students to specialise and to construct their own curriculum.
-Subject-specific knowledge and understanding are crucial of course, but equally important are the core skills that enable pupils to work effectively with others, interrogate data confidently, use technology effectively and communicate persuasively.
+Subject-specific knowledge and understanding are crucial but equally important are the core skills that enable pupils to work effectively with others, interrogate data confidently, use technology effectively and communicate persuasively.
 We place great importance on instilling the attitudes and practices of good scholarship.
 This shines through in our students’ commitment to investigation, experimentation, creativity and reflection.

 All students benefit from completing some university-style research under the direction of a supervisor.
 Towards the end of the Michaelmas term of the Lower Sixth, students choose whether to complete a Perse Rouse Research Award project (internally assessed), an Extended Project Qualification (EPQ – externally accredited) or possibly another alternative such as a CREST award project.
 Through each of these avenues students experience a refreshing and rewarding opportunity to produce a high-level piece of independent research in almost any topic or subject area.

 Many academics, medics and scientists visit The Perse each term to share their own research with students and inspire their efforts through our 42 programme of visiting speakers.
 Our 100+ clubs and societies include several dedicated to sixth formers: for example, Medical Forum meets regularly to help students prepare for a career in medicine, dentistry or veterinary medicine, while the F.R.
-Leavis society encourages interdisciplinary thought across the arts and humanities.
+Leavis society encourages interdisciplinary thought across the arts.